Richard Fremont Dauer

 Dauer was a star at the University of Southern California, posting the team's highest batting average in 1973 and 1974 and being named the team MVP in 1974.
 USC won the College World Series in both 1973 and 1974.

 He was a first-round pick by the Orioles in the 1974 amateur draft, and hit .328 for the Asheville Orioles that year with 11 home runs in 53 games.
 The next year, split between Asheville and the Rochester Red Wings, his numbers were not as good, but in 1976 he was back up to a .336 average with Rochester.
-He shared the International League MVP award with Mickey Klutts and Joe Lis.
-He made his major league debut in September of 1976, but had a very difficult introduction to the Major Leagues, going 4 for 39 for the Orioles.
+He shared the International League MVP award with Mickey Klutts and Joe Lis while leading the IL in hits (176).
+He made his major league debut in September of 1976, getting a single off Milwaukee Brewers starter Jim Colborn in his first major league at bat.
+Overall he had a very difficult introduction to the Major Leagues, going 4 for 39 for the Orioles that year.
 By 1978, though, he was the O's regular second baseman and set an American League record with 86 consecutive errorless games and 425 consecutive errorless chances.
-He was not much of a hitter in the major, with career highs of 9 home runs in 1979 and 63 RBI in 1980.
+He was not much of a hitter in the majors, with career highs of 9 home runs in 1979 and 63 RBI in 1980.
 He batted .284 in 1980 and .280 in 1982, but his other seasons were .235 and .264, until he fell brutally to .202 in 1985, his last season.
 He did not draw many walks, but he also was extremely hard to strike out.
 Manager Earl Weaver liked him for his steady defense that was important in his teams built around strong starting pitching.
 For his first few years, he shared playing time with Billy Smith at second base, and he also played a lot of third base over the years, filling in for Doug DeCinces when his back acted up.
 Mostly, though, he was one of the batters whom Weaver would pinch-hit for in the late innings when necessary, later bringing in Lenn Sakata to finish the game at second.

 After his playing days ended, Dauer managed the San Bernardino Spirit in 1987 and was third base coach for the Cleveland Indians in 1990 and 1991.
 He later held the same job with the Kansas City Royals from 1997 to 2002.
 He was also the Milwaukee Brewers bench coach from 2003 to 2005.
 He was a finalist in consideration for the managerial position of the Orioles for 2004, but he lost out to Lee Mazzilli.